QFinUWA/2022-Mean-Reversion-Team4/report.md

 In our algorithm, average gain and loss were exponential weighted mean calculatations, and was calculated over a 14-day lookback period.

-### Moving Average Convergence Divergence
+### Moving Average Convergence Divergence (MACD)

-Moving Average Convergence Divergence is a momentum indicator based on the relationship between two exponental moving averages of different period lengths.
+Moving Average Convergence Divergence (MACD) is a momentum indicator based on the relationship between two exponental moving averages of different period lengths.
 The subtraction of these two reveals the relative shift in the market between the two lookback periods in use.
 This is used in conjunction with a third moving average of an even shorter period to represent the signal line.

 In our algorithm these two moving averages converging is used as a signal to enter the market, when previous conditions have been met.
-We used a 26-day period and a 12-day period for fast and slow metrics, and a 9-day period for the signal line.
+We used a 26-day period and a 12-day period for fast and slow metrics, and a 9-day period for the signal line, based on best common practice.

 ## Algorithm